 Lightweight plastic or foam bats, paddles, and clubs are fine.

 Heavy items that could be used as weapons e.g. iron pokers, heavy cast iron pans, canes with heavy metal tops or crowbars are not permitted.
-Nor are power tools such as actual chainsaws or hedge trimmers.

 Roller skates and blades, skateboards, scooters, battery operated go-carts, etc. are only permitted in areas that the venue allows their use.
 Assume any part of a venue under a roof forbids their use.

 Small Remote control items may be used outside if permitted by the venue.
-They should be driven carefully and in open space where no vehicles or people can hit it or trip on it.
+They should be driven carefully and in an open space where no vehicles or people can hit it or trip on it.

 Please take care when outside or when transporting any form of firearm prop.